Northern Forest F Policy Alternatives Case Study Solution

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of attractive plans for old people and women.
+• Introduction of appealing schemes for old people and women.

-• Introduction of complimentary card of subscription to provide bundle of special deal to its faithful consumers.
+• Introduction of complimentary card of subscription to use bundle of special deal to its loyal clients.

-Structure of regional center for training especially to train local personnel.
+Building of regional center for training particularly to train regional staff.